 You’ve bought a brand new carpet, now it is time to look after it to keep it looking its best for years to come.
 Our simple care guide is full of helpful expert hints and tips.
 If you need some guidance on stain removal or general maintenance, it is all here.

 When a new carpet is first laid, there may be some fluffing or shedding as loose fibres trapped during the weaving or tufting process work their way to the surface.
 This is perfectly normal and nothing to worry about; the excess fibre is only a small fraction of the total fibre contained in the carpet.
 We recommend regular vacuuming, daily if possible during the first few weeks.
 Routinely vacuuming will help to prevent dirt and grit from getting into the carpet fibres and also help to keep the tufts upright.

-Just to reiterate, the most important thing is to act as quickly as possible, preferably as soon as the spillage occurs!
+The most important thing is to take action as soon as the spillage occurs!
 The longer it’s left, the more likely it is that the carpet will be stained permanently:

 The only carpet that is safe to use a bleach mix on is a 100% polypropylene carpet.
 Always check with your Carpetright store if you are not sure of your carpets make up.
 Bleach will lift colour from wool, cord or any other carpet type so it’s really important to make sure your carpet is definitely made only from polypropylene if you don’t want patches.
 For particularly stubborn stains like ink, red wine and ground-in mud on polypropylene: